rgriff23/rgriff23.github.io/_posts/2017-05-07-read-meshlab-pickedpoints.md

 }
 ```

-And that's how you can pull your Meshlab landmarks into R!
+And that's how you can import and export Meshlab landmark files with R!

 **Footnotes:**